 about Rick Miller

-RICK MILLER is a Dora and Gemini award-winning writer/performer based in Toronto, Canada.
-He trained in Montreal as an architect, actor, musician, playwright and visual artist, and has performed in five languages on five continents.
-For 3 years, Rick hosted ABC’s hit primetime series “Just for Laughs”, and Entertainment Weekly has called him “one of the 100 most creative people alive today”.
-As artistic producer of WYRD Productions, an internationally-acclaimed company devoted to multi-disciplinary theatre, he has created and performed shows such as Art?, Slightly Bent, Into the Ring (co-created with Dawson Nichols), and the worldwide hit MacHomer.
-Two recent WYRD Productions have been co-creations with director Daniel Brooks and Necessary Angel Theatre Company: Bigger Than Jesus and HARDSELL, which Rick recently reworked as HARDSELL 2.0.
-He is also a frequent collaborator with renowned director Robert Lepage, having worked on such plays as La Géométrie des Miracles, Zulu Time (co-created with Peter Gabriel), on the film Possible Worlds, and on the 9-hour play Lipsynch.
-He is also involved in several educational, environmental, and youth-empowerment initiatives.
-Here are some of the projects Rick and WYRD are touring and/or developing:
+RICK MILLER is a Dora and Gemini award-winning writer/performer/director based in Toronto, Canada.
+He trained in Montreal as an architect, actor, musician, playwright and visual artist, and has performed in 5 languages on 5 continents.
+For 3 years, Rick hosted ABC’s hit primetime series Just for Laughs, and Entertainment Weekly has called him “one of the 100 most creative people alive today”.
+As artistic producer of WYRD Productions, he has created and performed shows such as Art?, Slightly Bent, Into the Ring (w.
+Dawson Nichols), and the worldwide hit MacHomer.
+The next two WYRD Productions were co-creations with director Daniel Brooks and Necessary Angel: Bigger Than Jesus and HARDSELL, which Rick then reworked as HARDSELL 2.0.
+His two latest shows are BOOM and Twenty Thousand Leagues Under The Sea (w.
+Craig Francis), both co-produced by Kidoons, and both featuring educational, environmental and youth-empowerment initiatives.